Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 \caption{Confusion matrix showing true and predicted labels for the text-only SCS model.\label{fig:text-only-conf-mat-4class}}
 \end{figure}

 A further analysis can be conducted by looking at the confusion matrix generated as shown in Figure \ref{fig:text-only-conf-mat-4class}.
-The ideal confusion matrix shows a diagonal line, in this case from the top left down to the bottom right of the matrix.
+The ideal confusion matrix shows a diagonal line, in this case from the top left down to the bottom right of the matrix, and can be used to determine which classes the model struggles to distinguish.
+For ARI, it is generally expected that the model is able to distinguish CA from other classes, while RA and MA are often confused with each other and sometimes with NO. This follows from the difficulties that human annotators have when determining the different relations [@lawrenceArgumentMiningSurvey2020].

 ## Cross-Domain